 Layer Height: The layer height determines how visible each layer is in the resulting model.
 The larger the layer height, the faster the print.
 Larger layer heights are more forgiving, while finer layer heights will take longer and need to have the various hardware and software settings balanced.
 However, finer layer heights will provide a smoother surface.

-2011- 2020 Fargo Additive Manufacturing Equipment 3D — Committed to Free Software, Libre Innovation, and Open Source Hardware LulzBot® is a registered trademark of Fargo Additive Manufacturing Equipment 3D All site content, unless otherwise noted, is licensed CC BY-SA 4.0 International by Fargo Additive Manufacturing Equipment 3D
+2011- 2021 Fargo Additive Manufacturing Equipment 3D, LLC — Committed to Free Software and Open Source Hardware LulzBot® is a registered trademark of Fargo Additive Manufacturing Equipment 3D, LLC All site content, unless otherwise noted, is licensed CC BY-SA 4.0 International by Fargo Additive Manufacturing Equipment 3D, LLC